aditya-suripeddi/springboot-kafka/README.md

 ![](producer-flow.png)

-There are three consumers in apache-kafka-consumer demo projects that read messages published to BookTopic and MessageTopic:
+There are three consumers in apache-kafka-consumer-demo project that read messages published to BookTopic and MessageTopic:

 ![](consumer-flow.png)

-###Screenshot of Output
+### Screenshot of Output

 ![](output-screenshot.gif)